microsoft/aitour-build-a-copilot-on-azure-ai/docs/workshop/docs/2-Workshop/05-Teardown/index.md

         Visit the Skillable Lab page and click `End Session` to end the session and release all resources.
 This allows the lab to be run again without quota issues for others.

-=== "Microsoft Ignite"

-    !!! success "Reminder 1: Please Give us Feedback"

-        Visit [aka.ms/MicrosoftIgniteEvals](https://aka.ms/MicrosoftIgniteEvals) to give us feedback on this session (LAB401)

-    !!! warning "Reminder 2: End the Skillable Session"

-        Visit the Skillable Lab page and click `End Session` to end the session and release all resources.
-This allows the lab to be run again without quota issues for others.

 ---

 ## 3. Stop your Codespaces